 Risk factor #2: Margin debt.
 Another indicator of potential trouble is margin debt.

 Debt levels as a percentage of market capitalization increased notably at the start of the pandemic and throughout 2020.
 Since then, we have seen margin debt largely decline from the recent highs that we saw in late 2020.
 Margin debt declined for the second straight month in November following increases in August and September; however, the overall level of margin debt remains high on a historical basis.
 The high level of debt associated with the market is a risk factor on its own but not necessarily an immediate one.

 For immediate risk, changes in margin debt over a longer period are a better indicator than the level of that debt.
 Consistent with this, if we look at the change over time, spikes in debt levels typically precede a drawdown.

-The 200-day trend line is an important technical signal that is widely followed by market participants, as prolonged breaks above or below this trend line could indicate a longer-term shift in investor sentiment for an index.
+The 200-day trend line is an important technical signal that is widely followed by market participants, as prolonged breaks above or below could indicate a longer-term shift in investor sentiment for an index.
 The 400-day trend line is also a reliable indicator of a change in trend.
-The continued technical support for markets in December was encouraging, so we have left this signal at a green light for the month.
+The continued technical support for markets, despite volatility during the month, was encouraging, so we have left this signal at a green light.

 Signal: Green light

 Risk factor #4: Market complacency.
 This is a recently added risk factor that aims to capture a standardized measure of market complacency across time.
 Complacency can be an uncertain term, so this chart identifies and combines two common ways to measure complacency: valuations and volatility.